tiaanduplessis/react-native-google-maps-directions/README.md

 ## API

 The module exports a single `getDirections` function that takes a object as its argument.
-The object may have `destination` (Where your coming from) and `source` (Where you going to) both of which have `latitude` and `longitude` number properties.
+The object may have `destination` (Where you're going to) and `source` (Where you're coming from) both of which have `latitude` and `longitude` number properties.
 If `source` is undefined, it defaults to the user's current location.
 If `destination` is undefined, it leaves it blank in Google Maps and the user will be able to enter a destination.

 Additionaly parameters can be added as key-value pairs to the params array (optional).
-The supported parameters are listed [here](http://alvarestech.com/temp/routeconverter/RouteConverter/navigation-formats/src/main/doc/googlemaps/Google_Map_Parameters.htm).
-For example, in the code above, the key-value pair `dirflg` and `w` tells google maps to provide the directions with travel mode set to walking.
+The supported parameters are listed [here](https://developers.google.com/maps/documentation/urls/guide).

 ## Contribute